 From section 1.1, there is a strong link between steady-state roll stability and the probability of a vehicle being involved in a roll-over accident.
-The response of the linear, torsionally rigid single unit vehicle model with a full-state feedback controller to a steady-state steering input at 60 km/h is shown in figure 4.7.
+The response of the linear,

 With passive suspension, the vehicle rolls out of the corner (that is, negative roll angle).
 Since the vehicle frame is torsionally rigid, the absolute roll angles at the front and rear are identical.
 However, the suspension roll angles (that is, the relative roll angles between the sprung and unsprung masses) differ due to the small difference in the unsprung mass roll angles at the steer and drive axles.
 The roll motion of the sprung mass generates a destabilising lateral displacement moment.
 As lateral acceleration increases, the normalised load transfer builds up more quickly at the drive axle than at the steer axle, since the ratio of effective roll stiffness to vertical load is greater at the drive axle.
-The drive axle lifts off at 0.42 g (point A), at which point the normalised load transfer at the steer axle acceleration continues to increase, the drive axle is unable to contribute any additional restoring moment and the slopes of the suspension roll angle and normalised load transfer curves increase, as described in section 3.3.3.
-The normalised load transfer at the steer axle reaches 1 at 0.44 g (point C), and the vehicle rolls over.
+The drive axle lifts off at 0.42 g (point A), at which point the normalised load transfer at the steer axle is 0.82 (point B).
+As lateral acceleration continues to increase, the drive axle is unable to contribute any additional restoring moment and the slopes of the suspension roll angle and normalised load transfer curves increase, as described in section 3.3.3.
+The normalised load transfer at the steer axle reaches 1 at 0.43 g (point C), and the vehicle rolls over.

 By contrast, with active roll control, the vehicle rolls into the corner (that is, positive roll angle).
 This motion of the sprung mass generates a stabilising lateral displacement moment.
-The total roll moment from the active anti-roll bars is distributed between the drive and steer axles so that, as lateral acceleration increases, the normalised load transfers at the two axles increase in a balanced fashion, reaching the maximum value of 1 simultaneously at 0.54 g (point D).
-The suspension roll angle at the steer axle at roll-over is just under 4° inward.
+The total roll moment from the active anti-roll bars is distributed between the drive and steer axles so that, as lateral acceleration increases, the normalised load transfers at the two axles increase in a balanced fashion, reaching the maximum value of 1 simultaneously at 0.53 g (point D).
+The suspension roll angle at the steer axle at roll-over is 3.2° inward.
 For clarity, only the maximum suspension roll angles in the passive and active cases are shown in figure 4.7(a) and similar figures throughout chapters 4, 5 and 6.
 This is because the key purpose of the plot is to show how much of the available suspension travel is used.
 The relative magnitudes of all steady-state suspension roll angles are shown elsewhere, in the steady-state section of the plot of suspension roll angle response to a step steering input (in this case, figure 4.9(c)).

-The roll-over threshold of the torsionally rigid single unit vehicle is increased by 23% and the lateral acceleration at which axle lift-off first occurs is increased by 29% due to the action of the active roll control system.
+The roll-over threshold of the torsionally rigid single unit vehicle is increased by 23% and the lateral acceleration at which axle lift-off first occurs is increased by 28% due to the action of the active roll control system.
 This represents a significant increase in steady-state roll stability.